radepal/kentrikos-terraform-aws-bootstrap-jenkins/README.md

 * EC2 instance with all required software prerequisites installed
 * new Security Group for ssh  and web access
 * IAM profile for an instance
+* DNS entry in Route53 for Jenkins master
 * [not yet] cronjob for sending custom CloudWatch metric reporting cluster health
 * [not yet] [optional] Custom AMI for EC2 instance, it gives possibility to restore state of management node